shlomif/why-openly-bipolar-people-should-not-be-medicated/README.md

 screenplays.

-Moreover, I corresponded with my friend [Omer Zak](https://zak.co.il/) and came up with the opening meme to the [Summerschool at the NSA](https://www.shlomifish.org/philosophy/SummerNSA/) effort.
+Moreover, I corresponded with my friend [Omer Zak](https://zak.co.il/) and we came up with the opening meme to the [Summerschool at the NSA](https://www.shlomifish.org/philosophy/SummerNSA/) effort.

 All of this made me maniacal and out of control and I came up with an imaginary reality where [Star Trek DS9](https://memory-alpha.fandom.com/wiki/Star_Trek:_Deep_Space_Nine), [Buffy](https://en.wikipedia.org/wiki/Buffy_the_Vampire_Slayer),